 1. Which renovations will add the most value for my money?

-Before you start knocking down walls, consider the costs of the renovations you’re undertaking, and compare this to the return you’ll see on the money you’re spending.
-That new bathroom, for example, may look great, but do you know if it will make a sufficient return on your investment when it comes time to sell?
+Before you start knocking down walls, consider how much you're spending on renovations and compare this to the return you're expecting to see.
+That new bathroom may look great, but do you know if it will make a sufficient return on your investment when it comes time to sell?